richtr/html-media-focus/README.md

 _Media focus_ enables user agents to relay standard media control interface key presses as [standard media events](https://html.spec.whatwg.org/multipage/embedded-content.html#mediaevents) toward the _focused media element_ as follows:

-- Play
+- playing
-- Pause
+- pause
-- Seek forward
+- seeking
-- Seek backward
+- seeked
-- Volume
+- volumechange

 Similarly, any changes to the in-page _focused media element_ state can be reflected back to media control interfaces, such as [duration](https://html.spec.whatwg.org/multipage/embedded-content.html#dom-media-duration) and [current time](https://html.spec.whatwg.org/multipage/embedded-content.html#dom-media-currenttime).
 For example, if a user pauses the _focused media element_ via any in-page media controls interface then this state can also be automatically reflected in all attached media control interfaces.